PascalSun/pascalsun.github.io/_pages/cv.md

 Awards
 ======

+* **Commendation Award - Team for outstanding contributions to student learning**, 2025
 * **Best Demo Paper Award at EMNLP**, 2024
 * **STUDENTS CHOICE AWARD FOR ACADEMIC OR PROFESSIONAL STAFF PROGRAMS THAT ENHANCE LEARNING**, 2023
 * **Best Research Paper Award at AusDM**, 2022